Table Of Contents

 Credit: Corey Quinn on Twitter with tips to reduce AWS NAT gateway costs

-How To Reduce NAT Gateway Costs
+6 Ways To Reduce NAT Gateway Costs

 1. Determine what types of data transfers occur the most

 VPC Flow Logs hold details about your NAT gateway traffic, so you want to ensure that they are enabled.
 You can find instructions for that here.
 Next, navigate to the CloudWatch console and select Insights from the navigation panel.
-Click on the dropdown to choose the log group linked to your NAT gateway.
+Click the dropdown to choose the log group linked to your NAT gateway.

 Run the following script to determine which instances pass the most data through your NAT gateway.
 Note: x.x.x.x represents your NAT gateways private IP Address, while y.y. represents the first and second octets of the VPC CIDR range.